 2. Get nostalgic

 If your team is missing the breakfast sandwiches they’d grab on the way to the office or the happy-hour wings at the pub next door, gift cards are a nice reminder of good times together.
-Most restaurants offer online gift cards, and the small businesses also would appreciate the gesture.
+Most restaurants offer online gift cards, and the small businesses would also appreciate the gesture.

 3. Let them choose

 Part of the fun of gifts is the element of surprise, but a little participation never hurts.
-Use your company’s employee experience platform to send a survey asking employees to vote on their annual gift or a reward for a job well done.
+Use your company’s employee well-being platform to send a survey asking employees to vote on their annual gift or a reward for a job well done.
 Let them decide between the wireless earbuds and smart speakers.